sebastiendavid/generator-sda/README.md

 # generator-sda

 > A generator for Yeoman.
+> It generates a Backbone Marionette project with RequireJS, Handlebars and Knockout.
+> All is automated by Grunt: JsHint validation, RequireJS optimization, Jasmine tests, Casper tests

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed: